prysmaticlabs/documentation/website/docs/advanced/builder.md

 To use a builder the beacon node needs to start with the following configuration:

-- `--http-mev-relay` flag pointed to a mev boost instance or running relay (5.
+- `--http-mev-relay` flag pointed to a MEV-boost instance or running relay (5.
 Builder: connected via relay URL).

 Each relay's URL will correspond to a specific network and will need to be chosen accordingly, i.e. running a beacon node on mainnet will require the mainnet relay.